Is Your Cookware Bad for You? Shop Our Top Non-Toxic Cookware Picks

 Williams Sonoma

-Cast iron will not leach toxic chemicals or heavy metals into food.
+Cast iron won't spread toxic chemicals or heavy metals into food.
 It holds heat well and should last multiple lifetimes, but it does require a bit of care to maintain its integrity.
 That being said, it’s one of the most cost-effective, non-toxic materials on the market, and Lodge is one of the most reliable retailers for cast iron goods.

 Best Carbon Steel: Misen Carbon Steel Wok